FILE A CLAIM WITH A WORKPLACE RELIGIOUS DISCRIMINATION ATTORNEY

-Per federal law (Title VII of the Civil Rights Act) and California state law (the Fair Employment and Housing Act), this is an illegal and unlawful practice.
-Do you feel you’ve been discriminated against in the workplace because of your religious beliefs and practices?
-If so, you have the legal right to pursue justice and compensation for the unlawful act.
+Per federal law (Title VII of the Civil Rights Act) and California state law (Fair Employment and Housing Act), this is an illegal and unlawful practice.
+If you feel you’ve been discriminated against in the workplace because of your religious beliefs and practices, you have the legal right to pursue justice and compensation for the unlawful act.

 WHAT IS RELIGIOUS DISCRIMINATION?

 That means it must be meaningful, concern ideas like life, death, and purpose, and hold the place of a traditional “God.”
-Ultimately, whether or not a belief is considered religious depends on the personal motivation of the person who holds it.
+Ultimately, whether a belief is considered religious depends on the person’s motivation for who owns it.

 TYPES OF RELIGIOUS DISCRIMINATION

 Religious discrimination in the workplace can take place in many different forms.
 All of the following are considered religious discrimination:

 - An employer deals with an employee differently because of their religious affiliation.